Colony-forming unit

-In microbiology, colony-forming unit (CFU, cfu or Cfu) is a unit which estimates the number of microbial cells (bacteria, fungi, viruses etc.) in a sample that are viable, able to multiply via binary fission under the controlled conditions.
-Counting with colony-forming units requires culturing the microbes and counts only viable cells, in contrast with microscopic examination which counts all cells, living or dead.
-The visual appearance of a colony in a cell culture requires significant growth, and when counting colonies, it is uncertain if the colony arose from one cell or a group of cells.
+In microbiology, a colony-forming unit (CFU, cfu or Cfu) is a unit which estimates the number of microbial cells (bacteria, fungi, viruses etc.) in a sample that are viable and able to multiply via binary fission under the controlled conditions.
+Determining colony-forming units requires culturing the microbes and counting only viable cells, in contrast with microscopic examination which counts all cells, living or dead.
+The visual appearance of a colony in a cell culture requires significant growth, and when counting colonies, it is uncertain if the colony arose from a single cell or a group of cells.
 Expressing results as colony-forming units reflects this uncertainty.

 Theory

-The purpose of plate counting is to estimate the number of cells present based on their ability to give rise to colonies under specific conditions of nutrient medium, temperature and time.
-Theoretically, one viable cell can give rise to a colony through replication.
-However, solitary cells are the exception in nature, and most likely the progenitor of the colony was a mass of cells deposited together.
-In addition, many bacteria grow in chains (e.g. Streptococcus) or clumps (e.g., Staphylococcus).
+The purpose of plate counting is to estimate the number of cells present based on their ability to give rise to colonies under specific conditions of temperature, time, and nutrient medium.
+Theoretically, one viable cell can give rise to one colony through replication.
+However, solitary cells are the exception in nature, and in most cases the progenitor of a colony is a mass of cells deposited together.
+In addition, many bacteria grow in chains (e.g. Streptococcus) or clumps (e.g. Staphylococcus).
 Estimation of microbial numbers by CFU will, in most cases, undercount the number of living cells present in a sample for these reasons.
-This is because the counting of CFU assumes that every colony is separate and founded by a single viable microbial cell.

-The plate count is linear for E. coli over the range of 30 to 300 CFU on a standard sized Petri dish.
-Therefore, to ensure that a sample will yield CFU in this range requires dilution of the sample and plating of several dilutions.
-Typically, ten-fold dilutions are used, and the dilution series is plated in replicates of 2 or 3 over the chosen range of dilutions.
-Often 100µl are plated but also larger amounts up to 1ml are used.
-Higher plating volumes increase drying times but often don't result in higher accuracy, since additional dilution steps may be needed.
-The CFU/plate is read from a plate in the linear range, and then the CFU/g (or CFU/mL) of the original is deduced mathematically, factoring in the amount plated and its dilution factor (e.g. CLSI VET01S).
+Typically, ten-fold serial dilutions of samples are plated to ensure that they will yield a countable number of colonies.
+Plating volumes generally range from 100 μL to 1 mL.
+The colonies on the plate are counted and then the CFU/g (or CFU/mL) of the original sample is calculated based on the volume plated and the dilution factor.

 An advantage to this method is that different microbial species may give rise to colonies that are clearly different from each other, both microscopically and macroscopically.
 The colony morphology can be of great use in the identification of the microorganism present.

 A prior understanding of the microscopic anatomy of the organism can give a better understanding of how the observed CFU/mL relates to the number of viable cells per milliliter.
 Alternatively it is possible to decrease the average number of cells per CFU in some cases by vortexing the sample before conducting the dilution.
-However many microorganisms are delicate and would suffer a decrease in the proportion of cells that are viable when placed in a vortex.
+However, many microorganisms are delicate and would suffer a decrease in the proportion of cells that are viable when placed in a vortex.